k-box/k-box/docs/user/en/documents/viewing-options.md

 # Documents Viewing Options

-The DMS has three different ways of showing the documents list
+The K-Box has three different ways of showing the documents list

 1. Details
 2. Tiles